 The company also offers bike tours in: Barcelona, Berlin, Chicago, Florence, London, Milan, Munich, New Orleans, Paris, Rome, and San Francisco.

-We enjoyed the experience so much that we decided to become affiliates.
 If you choose to book any Fat Tire bike or Segway tour, please consider using one of the links in this post, so they know that you found them through The Trip Takes Us.
 Happy pedaling!